gmcninch-prof/gradekeeper/README.md

 becomes the term `Max ["midterm1", "midterm2"]` of type `Computation`.

-Again, in the `JSON` description, the list `["midterm1", "midterm2"]` needed to be wrapped as a list because the `Copy` constructor could have taken more than one argument.
+Again, in the `JSON` description, the list `["midterm1", "midterm2"]` needed to be wrapped as a list (thus producing the "double list") because the `Max` constructor could have taken more than one argument.